fadeoutz/homelab/README.md

 # homelab
-assortment of stacks and other scripts for my homelab
+assortment of docker stacks and other scripts for my homelab